-In this paper we start to fill this gap by proving a new result on the discontinuities of the so-called multidimensional size functions, showing that they can be located only at points with at least one pseudocritical coordinate (Theorem 2.8).
+In this paper we start to fill this gap by proving a new result on the discontinuities of the so-called multidimensional size functions, showing that they can be located only at points with at least one pseudocritical or special coordinate (Theorem 2.11 and Theorem 2.13).
 This is proved by using an approximation technique and the theoretical machinery developed in [2], improving the comprehension of multidimensional Topological Persistence and laying the basis for its computation.